parenthetical-e/lessthanspecific/README.md

 lessthanspecific
 ================

+**The manuscript matching these routines is under review at Neuroimage.**

-Create and analyze the 'less than specific' data
+Create and analyze the 'less than specific' data.

 See the Makefile for usage instructions.